wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 0.9.4 =
+* Added: New option available to disable the inline styles which are by default put into the elements

 = 0.9.3 =
 * Added: Admin dashboard widget will now display a "No open tickets" message when there are no open tickets